pragsmike/PromptCritical/docs/evo-command-sequence.md

 ---

-### The `bootstrap` → `vary` → `evaluate` → `select` Workflow
+### The `init` → `bootstrap` → `vary` → `evaluate` → `select` Workflow

 Here is a trace of the lifecycle of an evolutionary cycle, starting from a fresh experiment.

+#### State 0: After `pcrit init`

+The user first runs `pcrit init my-experiment`.
+This command creates the `my-experiment` directory and populates it with a standard skeleton, including a `seeds/` directory with example prompts and a `bootstrap.edn` manifest file ready for the next step.

 #### State 1: After `pcrit bootstrap`

 The user runs `pcrit bootstrap my-experiment`.
-This command ingests the seed prompts, creates top-level links, and creates `gen-0`, populating it with any object-prompts found in the manifest.
+This command ingests the seed prompts created by `init`, creates top-level links, and creates `gen-0`, populating it with any object-prompts found in the manifest.
 The experiment now has an initial population ready for evolution.

 **Directory Structure:**
 ```
 my-experiment/
 ├── links/
-│   ├── refine -> ../pdb/P2.prompt
+│   ├── improve -> ../pdb/P2.prompt
-│   ├── seed -> ../pdb/P1.prompt
+│   └── seed -> ../pdb/P1.prompt
-│   └── vary -> ../pdb/P3.prompt
 ├── pdb/
 │   ├── P1.prompt   ; The seed :object-prompt
 │   ├── P2.prompt   ; A :meta-prompt
-│   └── P3.prompt   ; Another :meta-prompt
-│   └── pdb.counter ; Contains "3"
+│   └── pdb.counter ; Contains "2"
 ├── seeds/
-│   ├── refine.txt
-│   ├── seed.txt
+│   ├── improve-meta-prompt.txt
-│   └── vary.txt
+│   └── seed-object-prompt.txt
 ├── bootstrap.edn
 └── generations/
     └── gen-000/